Pablodd1/ThriveOrtho-MSK/README.md

 ## 🎯 What Is This?

-SOBEAIREHAB is a comprehensive physical therapy assessment platform that combines:
+ThriveOrtho is a comprehensive physical therapy assessment platform that combines:
 - 🎥 **Real-time AI pose detection** (33-point skeleton tracking)
 - 🎤 **Medical scribe system** (automatic pain complaint detection)
 - 🧠 **MRI report interpreter** (AI-powered analysis with dual explanations)